Energy Use and Savings

 Heating and Cooling

-Potential savings of around $180 to $400 a year can be made by keeping external doors closed.
+- Potential savings of around $180 to $400 a year can be made by keeping external doors closed.
 Leaving doors open can waste as much heat as leaving your heating running overnight.
-Also:

-- Save up to $700 per year by turning off heating when it's not required, including at night and weekends.
-A programmed thermostat that sets your heating systems to be operations approximately 30 minutes prior to commencement of work is far more energy efficient that operating heating all night.
-Source: TruEnergy
+- A programmed thermostat that sets your heating systems to be operations approximately 30 minutes prior to commencement of work is far more energy efficient that operating heating all night.
+(Source http://www.energyaustralia.com.au/small-business/energy-saving/energy-saving-tips)

-For new cars consider a hybrid (part electric and part petrol), or a high-efficiency diesel model.
+- For new cars consider a hybrid (part electric and part petrol), or a high-efficiency diesel model.
 Hybrids can reduce emissions by around 40%, and save petrol costs which add up over the life of the car.
 Make sure fuel savings are considered when calculating the up-front cost of the car.
+And slow down!
+At 110 km/h your car uses up to 25% more petrol than it would cruising at 90 km/h.

-Check the Green Vehicle Guide and Green Car Sales website for more information.
+- Check out the Green Vehicle Guide and Green Car Sales website for more information.

 Good Environmental Choice Australia